qkspace/qkspace/README.md

 # Features

 * Creating projects with a number of pages
-* Markdown user friendly editor
+* Markdown user-friendly editor
-* Connection of your own domain
+* Adding your own domain
-* Project collaboration
+* Collaborative project editing
 * Private and public projects

 # How to contribute